 How to Eliminate False Temperature Alarms in Freezer Monitoring

-False alarms on freezers are annoying, but worse than that they lead to ignoring all alarms.
+False alarms on freezers are annoying, but worse than that they lead to alarms being ignored all together.
 This makes you vulnerable to equipment failure and loss of inventory.
 The steps below will walk you through how to eliminate false alarms while improving your freezer monitoring system.

 Nearly every freezer has a defrost cycle, and every freezer needs to be accessed and stocked.
 Between defrosting and restocking, poorly implemented alarms will trigger regularly - even when there are no problems whatsoever.

-There are two basic ways to prevent these false alarms: the first are time delays, and the second is installing the temperature sensor in a thermal mass.
+There are two basic ways to prevent these false alarms: the first is to setup smart time delay logic, and the second is installing the temperature sensor in a thermal mass.

 A thermal mass is usually a bottle that holds the temperature sensor, surrounded by either glycol or glass beads.
 It has a major disadvantage: it's the slowest way to get an alarm.
 Its job is to change temperature slowly the way that food or liquids would.
 Therefore, it's great for simulating food temperature for the purposes of record keeping.